What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 What is phygital

 A phygital strategy aims to combine the best of physical and digital.
-It’s not necessarily going all physical nor is it opting for a digital-only experience.
+It’s not necessarily going all physical or opting for a digital-only experience.

-If you’ve been fidgeting to understand phygital, we’ll help make it clear and ways to get the most out of your phygital strategy.
+If you’ve been fidgeting to understand phygital, we’ll help you understand what it means and teach you ways to make the most out of your phygital strategy.

 What is Phygital?